 There are currently no effective, legal chemistries available to control gray mold in industrial hemp.

-- The NCSU Plant Disease and Insect Clinic provides diagnostics and control recommendations.
+- The NC State University Plant Disease and Insect Clinic provides diagnostics and control recommendations.

 - The NC State Extension Plant Pathology Portal provides information on crop disease management.